Suprio-Das/Employee-Management-Client/README.md

 ### Additional
 1. UptimeRobot - Used to ping the server after a periodic time
+2. Vercel - For Server Deployment
+3. Firebase - For Authentication & Client Deployment
 <br><br>

 **Live Link:** <a href="https://employee-management-systema.web.app/" target="_blank">Employee Management</a>